How to Help Your Child Out of Credit Card Debt

 Get Local Assistance with Food, Utilities and More.

 Hold a family meeting to review what they owe.

 Before you discuss the details about how much financial support you’ll provide to help your child out of credit card debt (or if you’ll provide financial support), you need to know how much they owe, to whom and what the debt costs based on the interest rate.

 Agree on a meeting time where you and your child can review all of their credit card statements.
 Create a list of each credit card they own, the total balance owed, the interest rate, the monthly minimum payment required and the payment due date.
 Calculate the total balance owed so you both know how much debt you need to tackle.

 Pull a copy of their free annual credit report.

-In the National Federation for Credit Counseling’s 2015 Consumer Financial Literacy Survey, 66% of respondents said they had not reviewed their credit report in the last 12 months and 34% couldn’t think of any reason why they should.
+In the National Federation for Credit Counseling’s 2017 Consumer Financial Literacy Survey, 42% of respondents said they had not reviewed their credit report in the last 12 months.
 Yet, an individual’s credit report contains information that impacts their financial present and future, including:

 - The active and closed credit accounts associated with a person’s name

 - History of reported balances on credit cards and loans